The National Weather Service's Marine, Tropical, and Tsunami Services Branch (W/AFS26) is responsible

 - Enhance the quality of life for the United States

 Death from rip currents, hurricanes and associated flooding represent a major share of U.S. weather-related fatalities.
-According to the CDC, severe weather conditions contributed to 148 (61%) of the fatal disasters aboard fishing vessels for the period 2000-2010.
+According to the CDC, commercial fishing is one of the most hazardous occupations in the United States with a fatality rate 29 times higher than the national average and severe weather conditions are the primary contributor to the fatalities.

 Using the weather analyses and forecast guidance provided

 by NCEP, along with radar, satellite, and in-situ observational

 data, NWS marine weather forecasters issue wind, sea state, and

 These are essential to the conduct of safe and efficient maritime